rosab0506/smart-contract/README.md

-# StarkMinds-SmartContracts
+# StrellerMinds-SmartContracts

-StarkMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StarkMinds—a pioneering blockchain education platform built on Stellar.
+StrellerMinds-SmartContracts is the dedicated repository for all Stellar smart contracts powering StrellerMinds—a pioneering blockchain education platform built on Stellar.
 Developed using Soroban, these smart contracts handle on-chain interactions such as course credentialing, token management, and secure data validation.

+## Documentation

+For detailed documentation on our smart contracts, system architecture, and contribution guidelines, please visit our [documentation site](https://your-documentation-site.com).

 ## Features